 - title of paper to be presented at the Conference;

-- abstract of paper as submitted to, and accepted by, the Conference; and
+- abstract of paper as submitted to the Conference; and

 - statement of up to 150 words on why it is important for the student applicant to attend this conference.

 The applications will be considered by a panel consisting of both ISISA office holders and representatives of the Conference organisers, whose decision will be final.
 Selection will be based on merit of abstract, as well as by an interest in ensuring a regional and disciplinary diversity of participants.